dylanfisher/forest/README.md

 Admin

+- [ ] nested forms are cumbersome at laptop size.
+It should be easier to rearrange nested items.
+- [ ] add ability to insert nested form items in between other nested items.
 - [ ] do something more useful with the admin#show view
 - [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records